tjger256/tjger256/README.md

 # 💫 About Me:
-☀️ Inspired by rapid tech evolution, believe new advancements are transforming work and pushing boundaries like never before.<br>🧑‍🎓 Studying Computer Information Systems at Cal Poly Pomona.<br>📊 Passionate about leveraging data to generate insights and drive strategic decisions.<br>🥅 Pursuing a career in data analytics and data engineering.
+Inspired by rapid tech evolution, believe new advancements are transforming work and pushing boundaries like never before.<br>Studying Computer Information Systems at Cal Poly Pomona.<br>Passionate about leveraging data to generate insights and drive strategic decisions.<br> Pursuing a career in data analytics and data engineering.

 ## 🌐 Socials: